-Range based estimation of distance between two nodes has been previously used for positioning purposes [2,3,11], even with the high measurement error involved.
-In Fig. 2, node A would have estimations of distances to its neighbors AB and AC, but could also find BC after communicating with B, or C. In most implementations, ranging is achieved either by using an estimate from the strength of the signal (unreliable), or using TDoA.
+Range based estimation of distance between two nodes has been previously used for positioning purposes [2], [8], [6], even with the high measurement error involved.
+In figure 2, node A would have estimations of distances to its neighbors AB and AC, but could also find BC after communicating with B or C. In most implementations, ranging is achieved either by using an estimate from the strength of the signal (unreliable), or using time difference of arrival (TDOA).

 In AoA approach, each node in the network is assumed to have one main axis against which all angles are reported, and the capacity to estimate with a given precision the direction from which a neighbor is sending data.
-After the deployment, the axis of the node has an arbitrary, unknown heading, represented in Fig. 2 by a thick black arrow.
+After the deployment, the axis of the node has an arbitrary, unknown heading, represented in figure 2 by a thick black arrow.
 When interacting with two neighbors, a node can find out the angle between its own axis and the direction the signal comes from.
-Node A "sees" its neighbors at angles \widehat{ac} and ab, and has the possibility of inferring one angle of the triangle, $\widehat{CAB} =$ $\widehat{ac} - ab$.
+Node A "sees" its neighbors at angles \hat{ac} and ab, and has the possibility of inferring one angle of the triangle, $\widehat{C}A\widehat{B} = \widehat{ac}$ ab.
 For consistency all angles are assumed to be measured in trigonometric direction.
 AoA capability is usually achieved by using an antenna array, which might be prohibitive in size and power consumption.
-A small form factor node that satisfies conditions outlined has been developed at MIT by the Cricket compass project [13].
-Its principle of operation is based on both TDoA and phase difference of arrival.
+A small form factor node that satisfies conditions outlined has been developed at MIT by the Cricket Compass project [9].
+Its principle of operation is based on both time difference of arrival (TDOA) and phase difference of arrival.
 Other node capabilities that might be available in small form factors include accelerometers and compasses.
 The accelerometer's main use is to indicate pose, while compass indicates the absolute orientation of each node.

-Fig. 2.
-Nodes capabilities: measuring angles, ranges, orientation.
+Fig. 2 Nodes capabilities: measuring angles, ranges, orientation